cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

 ## Notes for my reference for testing the [portfolio](https://test-gtfs-exploratory--cal-itp-data-analyses.netlify.app/readme)

+### 4/23/2024
+* Figure out Makefile situation.
+* Yaml file generation going wrong.
+* Check the # of daily trips again in section 2.
+Even after dropping duplicates, it still seems crazy high.
+    * Solution: filter on `time_period == all_day`.
+* "Operator Overview":
+    * Add a sentence about the Total Scheduled Service Hours and what it means.
 ### 4/22/2024
 * I updated the yaml because last week, I discovered there are multiple organization name-name combos and duplicates.
 This work is in `07_crosswalk.ipynb`.
     * The new yaml includes only one row for one organization.